Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Which AWS services provide a way to extend an on-premises architecture to the aws cloud?
+(Select TWO)

 - [ ] Amazon EBS.
 - [x] Amazon Connect.